-This course is designed for students who are uncertain of their major or career.
+This course includes an overview of career decision-making theories and models that assist students, especially emerging adults, with the exploration of life goals, career options, and educational plans.
+Students will acquire lifelong career planning, management, life design, and adaptability skills.
 Activities are designed to accommodate students with different degrees of decidedness.
-Assignments involve self-exploration, occupational research, and an informational interview.
-Lectures, small group activities, guest speakers, off-campus employer visits, multi-media, individual consultation, self-assessments, and use of career theories constitute some of the techniques used to deliver instruction in the course.
+Assignments involve self-exploration, occupational research, and decision-making strategies.
 The course concludes with an introduction to the job search process and the development of an action plan to achieve one's goals.
+Core Requirement: Well Being